mobven/MBSwitch/README.md

 - thumbRadiusPadding (CGFloat)   ->  Padding of thumbLayer
 - thumbTintColor (UIColor)       ->  Background color of thumbLayer

+### Gradient Support

+MBSwitch support gradient for trackLayer and thumbLayer.
+You can add gradients via `applyGradient(to layer: MBSwitch.Layer, colors: [UIColor], direction: GradientDirection = .leftToRight)` method.
+You can set gradient direction, gradient colors and layer that will apply.

 ### Programmatically Initialize

 - Create a MBSwitch instance and add as a subview.